 There are four common sizes of ukuleles.
 It should be noted that there is no set standard and that some ukuleles fall in-between the size definitions given below, particularly on the lower end of the scale.

-Tenor Ukulele: Typically about 26 inches in length, Tenor Ukuleles have a fuller and richer sound, at least if they are of good quality.
-They project better and have a warmer tone, making them preferred by many live performers.
+Tenor Ukulele: Tenor ukuleles are typically about 26 inches in length with a scale length of 17" and, like a concert, 15-20 frets.
+Tenor Ukuleles have a fuller and richer sound, at least if they are of good quality.
+They tend to project better and have a warmer tone, making them preferred by many live performers.

-Baritone Ukulele: Baritone Ukuleles are about 30 inches in length and produce a sound more similar to that of a guitar.
-In addition they are tuned differently; the same as the bottom four strings of a guitar or bass.
+Baritone Ukulele: Baritone Ukuleles are about 30 inches in length, have a 19" scale length and at least 19 frets.
+They produce a sound more similar to that of a guitar, and are more likely to have 6 strings than any of the others.
+In addition they are tuned differently; typically the same as the bottom four strings of a guitar or bass.
 This makes the Baritone Ukulele a favorite among guitarists and bass players interested in playing the uke.

-A version of the Baritone Ukulele known as the Bass Ukulele or U-Bass is taking the market by storm, thanks to special new Aquila strings that have a rubbery feel but have a metal core which helps them stay in tune and last longer.
+A version of the Baritone Ukulele known as the Bass Ukulele or U-Bass is taking the market by storm, thanks to special new strings by Aquila that have a rubbery feel with a metal core, helping them to sound better, stay in tune and last longer.
+Some brands use strings that are rubber, nylon, or silicone, so we recommend finding one with Aquila

-On the opposite end of the spectrum, Sopranissimo Ukuleles are smaller than Soprano Ukuleles and are often intended for children.
-Cheaper versions will be made of plastic while better Sopranissimo Ukuleles will have a carbon fiber back and solid wooden top.
-These better-made ukuleles can also withstand more abuse from children.
+On the opposite end of the size spectrum, the less common Sopranissimo Ukuleles are smaller than Soprano Ukuleles and are often intended for children.
+Cheaper versions will be made of plastic while better Sopranissimo Ukuleles may have a carbon fiber back and solid wooden top.
+These better-made carbon-fiber ukuleles can also withstand more abuse from children.
 Sopranissimo ukuleles are sometimes purchased by musicians looking for a small travel or practice ukulele but can be difficult for those with larger fingers.
+Also keep in mind, smaller ukuleles lack warmth and depth of tone which is why most ukulele players typically have a concert or tenor-sized uke.

 The quality of a ukulele, like that of an acoustic guitar, is usually associated with solid wood versus laminate/plywood, the kind of wood it is made from, and the resulting sound quality and beauty of the instrument.
 As a result of professionals and hobbyist collectors taking a greater interest in this instrument, many higher quality ukuleles today are color stained and highly glossed and some have cut outs or even a more decorative shape not commonly associated with ukuleles.